030 – Ikigai: Towards a psychological understanding of a life worth living

 Ikigai in Children

-Nick agrees that ikigai is an experiential sense, pointing out the differences in ikigai between children and older people: Children seem to be good at practicing ikigai because they’re not worried about the future or the past, but ikigai can be more challenging for older people despite the fact that they have fuller schedules and more duties.
-However, the struggles that many adults experience can give people a sense of purpose or meaning.
-It is also important to let go of the ego and embrace the inner child; go back to the true nature of just doing things that feel good, regardless of how they appear to others.
+An example of ikigai being an experiential sense is the differences in ikigai between children and older people: Children seem to be good at practicing ikigai because they’re not worried about the future or the past, but ikigai can be more challenging for older people despite the fact that they have fuller schedules and more duties.

 We need to let go of the ego and embrace the inner child.
 Go back to that true nature of just doing things that feel good, regardless of how we appear or look to others. - Nicholas Kemp